dagraham/etm-dgraham/new.md

 ### `$`: action

-  - In addition to the old *action* item type, it is now possible to record timer information relating to existing events, tasks and notes without creating new actions that duplicate the original item information.
-  - In *all* cases - events, tasks, notes as well as in actions themselves - timer information is recorded using the `@m`, *moment*, entry.
-The format is `@m datetime started, timeperiod active, datetime finished`.
-The timeperiod that the timer was inactive/paused is given implicitly by `finished` minus `started` minus `active`.
+  - In an *action*, `@s` records the datetime that the action was started, `@e` the timeperiod that the work on the action was active and `@f` the datetime that the action was finished.
+The timeperiod that work on the action was inactive is given implicitly by `finished` minus `started` minus `active`.
-  - Items can have multiple `@m` entries.
-  - Each `@m` entry is displayed in the *Done* view on the day of `datetime finished` using the display character `$`, the item summary, the time of `datetime finished` and the `timeperiod active`.
+   - Each action is displayed in the *Done* view on the day of `finished` using the display character `$`, the item summary, the time of `finished` and the `timeperiod active`.
-  - Items that contain `@m` entries, are also displayed in the normal ways for the type of the item.
-  - Displaying the details either for an `$` item in *Done* or for an item with `@m` entries in another view, will show the details for the item itself and thus all of its `@m` entries.
-  - It is **strongly recommended** that items containing `@m` entries should have `@i`, *index*, entry as well since accounting reports which aggregate time expenditures are based on the index entries.
+  - It is **strongly recommended** that actions should have `@i`, *index*, entry since accounting reports which aggregate time expenditures are based on the index entries.
+Default reports suppose that index entries for actions take the form `client:job` and show aggregates for the previous and current months by

+        month
+          client
+            job

-  - An etm *timer* can be used to record an `@m` entry in a selected item or a newly created action:
+  - An etm *timer* can be used to record an action based upon a selected item or a newly created action:

       - Begin:
-          - Either select an item (event, task, note or existing action) to which the `@m` entry should be added.
+          - Either select an item (event, task, note or existing action) on which the action should be based.
+The summary and `@i` entry from the item will be used for the new action.
-          - Or create a new item with the action type character `$` and at least a summary for the new action.
+          - Or create a new item with the action type character `$` and a summary for the new action.
+An `@i` entry is recommended but can be added later.
       - Start the timer.
       - Pause/resume the timer as often as desired.
-      - Finish the timer to record the time spent.
-The `@m` entry will contain:
+      - Finish the timer to record the action.
+The entry will contain:
-          - the moment at which the timer was first started
+          - the moment at which the timer was first started as `@s`
-          - the accumulated time period during which the timer was active
+          - the accumulated time period during which the timer was active as `@e`
-          - the moment at which the timer was stopped
+          - the moment at which the timer was stopped as `@f`
-      - Choose whether or not to edit the modified item.
+      - Choose whether or not to edit the action.
+If the action does not have an `@i` entry, you will be prompted to add one.
       - Note: One or more timers can be active at the same time but only one can be running - the others will automatically be paused.

-  - When moments are added to task jobs, `&m` is used in the `@j` entry for the job instead of `@m` in the task itself.

 ### `?`: someday